-Acapulco is Mexico’s largest beach and balneario resort city.
+Acapulco de Juarez or shortly Acapulco is a city, municipality, and major seaport in the state of Guerrero on the Pacific coast of Mexico, 380 km south of Mexico City.
 The city of Acapulco is the largest in the state of Guerrero, far larger than the state capital Chilpancingo.

 Acapulco is located on a deep, semicircular bay and has been a port since the early colonial period of Mexico’s history.
 It is a port of call for shipping and cruise lines running between Panama and San Francisco, California, United States.

 The city is best known as one of Mexico’s oldest well-known beach resorts, which came into prominence in the 1950s as the place where Hollywood stars and millionaires vacationed on the beach in an exotic locale.

 Acapulco is still famous and still attracts many tourists, although most are now from Mexico itself.

 A lot of american teenagers and young adults travel to resort areas and balnearios throughout Mexico during spring break each year.
 The main reason students head to Mexico is the 18-year-old drinking age (versus 21 for the USA).

 The city, located on the Pacific coast of Mexico in the state of Guerrero, is classified as one of the state’s seven regions, dividing the rest of the Guerrero coast into the Costa Grande and the Costa Chica.

 Forty percent of the municipality is mountainous terrain.
 Another forty percent is semi-flat, and the other twenty percent is flat.
 The altitude varies from sea level to 1,699 meters.